rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 This is everything you will need to understand and follow along with this guide:

 - A computer running Rocky Linux
-- To be comfortable with modifying configuration files from the command-line
+- To be comfortable with modifying configuration files from the command line
 - Knowledge of how to use a command line editor (using _vi_ here, but you can use your favorite editor)
 - You will need root access or `sudo` privileges
 - Public and Private SSH key pairs
-- Able to create a bash script with `vi` or your favorite editor, and test it.
+- Able to create a bash script with `vi` or your favorite editor and test it.
 - Able to use `crontab` to automate the running of the script

 ## Introduction

-Using `rsync` over SSH is not as powerful as [lsyncd](../backup/mirroring_lsyncd.md) (which allows you to watch a directory or file for changes and keep it synchronized in real time), nor as flexible as [rsnapshot](../backup/rsnapshot_backup.md) (which offers the ability to backup multiple targets from a single computer).
-However, it provides the ability to keep two computers up to date on a schedule that you define.
+Using `rsync` over SSH is not as powerful as [lsyncd](../backup/mirroring_lsyncd.md) (which allows you to watch a directory or file for changes and keep it synchronized in real-time), nor as flexible as [rsnapshot](../backup/rsnapshot_backup.md) (which offers the ability to backup multiple targets from a single computer).
+However, it allows you to keep two computers up to date on a schedule you define.

 If you need to keep a set of directories on the target computer up to date, and you do not care about real-time synchronization as a feature, then `rsync` over SSH is probably the best solution.

-For this procedure, you will be doing things as the root user.
-Either login as root or use the `sudo -s` command to switch to the root user in your terminal.
+For this procedure, you will be working as the root user.
+Either log in as root or use the `sudo -s` command to switch to the root user in your terminal.

 ### Installing `rsync`